-Simply fill a tub or basin with lukewarm water, then add in a bit of cleansing white vinegar.
+Simply fill a tub or basin with lukewarm water, then add in a bit of cleansing Heinz white vinegar ($3).
 After about 10 to 15 minutes, remove your feet and gently exfoliate using a pumice stone or loofah, then pat dry with a clean towel.

-One of the easiest and most effective solutions to how to heal cracked heels is using all-natural heel balm.
+One of the easiest and most effective solutions to heal cracked heels is by using an all-natural heel balm.
 Simply massage the balm into cracked skin that's clean and dry, ideally immediately after a foot soak.
 To avoid slipping (or leaving a trail of heel balm in your wake), be sure to wear socks after applying.
-A similar option is to wear moisturizing heel sleeves, which nourish skin while trapping moisture to prevent further damage to the skin.
+A similar option is to wear moisturizing heel sleeves ($10), which nourish skin while trapping moisture to prevent further damage to the skin.

 What’s good for the inside of the body tends to be good for the outside, and several of the best substances for healing cracked heels are superfoods.
 One of nature’s most perfect moisturizers, coconut oil is a natural healing solution that’s also antimicrobial.